-I have worked with a variety of mostly adult clients, but including young adults and children.
-I offer 1 to 1, face to face counselling sessions in either Bangor or Belfast (whichever is suitable to you).
-I have worked in the voluntary sector for over 25 years and, as well as counselling, I also work regularly with adults and young people in a non-counselling capacity.
+I have worked with a variety of mostly adult clients, but including young people and children.
+I offer one to one counselling sessions in both Bangor and Belfast (Dundonald), whichever is suitable to you.
+I have worked in the voluntary sector for almost 30 years.
+I have a particular interest in working with people who have experienced difficult childhoods.
+I specialise in women going through menopause transition.

 The counselling clients, who come to me, do so, for many different reasons.
 This can range from feelings of general dissatisfaction and unhappiness with life, to clients with Anxiety and Depression or those with deep emotional pain.

 Sometimes we can experience feelings of not being able to “fit in” or feelings of helplessness and/or hopelessness.
-I specialise in clients who are unable to stop following unhelpful patterns of relational behaviour.
+Whilst specialising in clients who struggle to stop following unhelpful patterns of relational behaviour, I work with clients with a wide range of presenting issues.
 However obviously no 2 people are the same, therefore, you may have completely different reasons for wanting to come to counselling.
 Whatever your reasons, we will work collaboratively to explore whatever is troubling you and is having a negative impact on your life.
 Together we will endeavour to make a positive lasting change.

 Training, qualifications & experience

 I graduated in 1988 with a BA (Hons) in Philosophy and Politics.
 I also have a postgraduate Diploma in Administrative and Legal studies.
 I feel my broad educational and multi-disciplinary professional background and my broad range of life experiences adds to the value of the experience that I can offer my clients.
 My counselling qualifications include a Diploma in integrative Counselling (Person-centred & Psychodynamic) and also a higher-level Diploma in Psychotherapeutic Counselling (Psychodynamic and CBT).
-I am an integrative practitioner, but I am particularly passionate about psychodynamic therapy and more recently I have trained in Eye Movement Desensitisation and Reprocessing (EMDR).
+I am an integrative practitioner, but I am particularly passionate about psychodynamic therapy.
+I am trained in Eye Movement Desensitisation and Reprocessing (EMDR), Levels 1 & 2.
+I also have an OCN level 3 certificate in substance misuse.
 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and I am an Accredited Member of the National Counselling Society (NCS).